ggonnella/gfapy/doc/tutorial/gfa.rst

    100

-All lines which start by the string ``#`` are comments; they are handled in the "Comments" chapter and are retrieved using the ``comments`` property:
+All lines which start by the string ``#`` are comments; they are handled in the :ref:`comments` chapter and are retrieved using the :attr:`~gfapy.lines.collections.Collections.comments` property.

 .. doctest::